spikeyarmaku/minibrain/README.md

 - Let the user add notes in the editor
 - Implement selection boxes
 - Save and load brains
+- Clicking on the "clear brain" button should ask for confirmation

 ### UI:
 - Add paging to menus with potentially lots of options